yuttadhammo/buddydroid/README.rst

 =============
 Step 1: Install the BuddyPress XML-RPC receiver plugin for Wordpress here: https://github.com/yuttadhammo/buddypress-xmlrpc-receiver
-Step 2: Activate and configure above plugin via wp-admin under Settings->BuddyPress XML-RPC Step 3: Add your website (root path, e.g. http://www.site.com/) and username to the Preferences screen in this app, then click register.
-Wait for the API key to show up under the API key heading.
+Step 2: Activate and configure above plugin via wp-admin under Settings->BuddyPress XML-RPC Step 3: Add your website (root path, e.g. http://www.site.com/), username, and password to the Preferences screen in this app
-Step 4: Go to your BuddyPress profile settings under Remote Access (should open automatically after last step) and approve the BuddyDroid app.

-Now, if you have done these steps correctly, you should be able to post status updates to your BuddyPress activity stream.
+Once you have done these steps correctly, you should be able to post status updates to your BuddyPress activity stream.

 Features
 ========